Opioid epidemic in the United States: First wave (1990–2010)

 The first wave, which marked the start of the epidemic, began in the 1990s due to the push towards using opioid medications for chronic pain management and the increased promotion by pharmaceutical companies for medical professionals to use their opioid medications.
 During this time, around 100 million people in the United States were estimated to be affected by chronic pain.
 Opioids were only reserved for acute pain experienced secondary to cancer or terminal illnesses.

 Physicians avoided prescribing opioids for other medical conditions because of the lack of evidence supporting their use, the concern of opioids having addictive properties, and the fear of being investigated or disciplined for liberal opioid practices.
-In 1980, a letter to the editor featured in The New England Journal of Medicine (NEJM) challenged these notions.
-The letter advocated for more liberal use of opioids in pain management, which the World Health Organization eventually supported.
+A letter to the editor featured in a January 1980 issue of The New England Journal of Medicine (NEJM) was frequently cited to justify more liberal use of opioids in pain management, which the World Health Organization eventually supported.

 In addition, medical organizations began to push for more attentive physician responses to pain, referring to pain as the "fifth vital sign".
 This was coupled with the promotion of opioids by pharmaceutical companies which insisted that patients could not become addicted.
 Opioids became an acceptable treatment for a wide variety of conditions, leading to a consistent increase in opioid prescriptions.
 From 1990 to 1999, the total number of opioid prescriptions grew from 76 million to approximately 116 million, making them the most prescribed class of medications in the United States.

-Mirroring the positive trend in the volume of opioid pain relievers prescribed was an increase in admissions for substance use disorder treatments and opioid-related deaths.
+Mirroring the upwards trend in the volume of opioid pain relievers prescribed was an increase in admissions for substance use disorder treatments and opioid-related deaths.
 This illustrates how legitimate clinical prescriptions of pain relievers were being diverted through an illegitimate market, leading to misuse, addiction, and death.
 With the increase in volume, the potency of opioids also increased.
-By 2002, one in six drug users was prescribed drugs more powerful than morphine.
+By 2002, one in six opioid users was prescribed drugs more powerful than morphine.
 By 2012, the ratio had doubled to one in three.
 The most commonly prescribed opioids were oxycodone and hydrocodone.

-Second wave
+Second wave (2010–2013)

 The second wave of the opioid epidemic began around 2010 and is characterized by the surge in heroin use and overdose deaths.
 Between 2005 and 2012, the number of people who used heroin nearly doubled, growing from 380,000 to 670,000 individuals.
 In 2010, there were 2,789 fatal heroin overdoses, representing an almost 50% increase compared to previous years.

 This sharp increase can be attributed to the availability of heroin in the United States and its decreasing prices, which enticed a significant portion of individuals already dependent on opioids to switch to a more potent and cost-effective alternative.
 During this same period, there was a reformulation of OxyContin that made it more difficult to crush and misuse, although the precise impact of this reformulation on the rise in heroin use remains uncertain.